Remote Support Frequently Asked Questions for Professionals

 COST & BILLING

-How does the billing for remote supports work?
+How does the billing for remote support work?

-The following are questions that were generated for a session titled “Technology First and Remote Supports” held at the 2017 Spring OACB conference*:
+The following are questions that were generated for a session titled “Technology First and Remote Support” held at the 2017 Spring OACB conference*:

 What codes are used for billing backup support?

 What codes are used for billing remote support equipment?

 The remote monitoring equipment vendor is required to calculate the amount to be billed for remote monitoring equipment and to provide a monthly “lease” amount to be billed to the waiver.
 This amount is the vendors’ cost to procure the equipment plus a setup and maintenance fee divided by the useful life (i.e. 36 months).
 No other equipment costs are required and lump sum payments are permitted.

 Is it acceptable to authorize both HPC and remote monitoring for a short time to transition an individual/team/guardian into the new service?

 HPC services and remote monitoring services cannot be billed at the same time.
 While an individual may use HPC services and remote monitoring at different times of day, they do not occur simultaneously.
 However, in a situation in which an individual has 2:1 staffing, remote monitoring may be used to reduce the ratio to 1:1 in addition to remote monitoring.
 Therefore, while there may only be one staff physically present within the home, the other staff is assisting from a distance.